-- 1. Partition labeled as "GENODE" on a USB device, - 2.
-Partition labeled as "GENODE" on a SATA or NVMe storage device, - 3.
+- 1. Partition named "GENODE\" on a USB device in a GPT (GUID Partition Table), - 2.
+Partition named "GENODE\" on a SATA or NVMe storage device in a GPT, - 3.
 An entire SATA or NVMe device used as a single EXT2 file system (as devised by Sculpt EA).

-The storage dialog hosts a convenient "Default" button that allows one to toggle a partition label between "GENODE" and "GENODE".
+The storage dialog hosts a convenient "Default" button that allows one to toggle a partition label between "GENODE" and "GENODE\".
 For example, the last partition of the Sculpt USB stick can be marked as default or non-default using this button.